ruyi13/Awesome-Context-Engineering/README.md

 **Lingrui Mei**
 📧 Email: [meilingrui22@mails.ucas.ac.cn](mailto:meilingrui22@mails.ucas.ac.cn)

-**I wrote the wrong email address in my paper!!** You can also open an issue in this repository for general discussions and suggestions.
+**I WROTE THE WRONG EMAIL ADDRESS IN MY PAPER!!** You can also open an issue in this repository for general discussions and suggestions.

 ---